rezafmk/promptcachemiddlelayer/README.md

-# LMCache: A Simple In-Process KV Cache for LLMs
+# TempCache: A Simple In-Process KV Cache for LLMs

 This project provides a minimal C++20 library that implements a simple, in-process key-value cache middle layer for Large Language Model (LLM) KV blocks.
 It's designed to interface directly with an S3-compatible object store.